 A traffic group is a set of VRIDs.
-Each VRID keeps talking with its peers using 'hello' packets via its heartbeat interface so that each VRID can be aware of its peers (primary or secondary) operating state and perform a VRRP fail-over in case the primary node fails.
+Each VRID keeps talking with its peers using 'hello' packets via its heartbeat interface so that each VRID can be aware of its peers (master or slave) operating state and perform a VRRP fail-over in case the master node fails.
 The different VRIDs have no relationship with each other.

-In Traffic group, both VRID1 and VRID2 use Device1 as the primary.
+In Traffic group, both VRID1 and VRID2 use Device1 as the master.
 When Port2 on Device1 fails, all traffic between the client and the server can't pass through the device

 To solve this problem, you can create a traffic group and add both VRID1 and VRID2 as its members, and set the rule that the whole traffic group to fail over to the success device when either VRID fails.
 In this case, if Device1’s Port2 fails, the whole traffic group will fail over to Device2.